 ILUS Confirms Its First Investment Project in Serbia

-/EIN News/ -- NEW YORK, NY, Sept.
-26, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- ILUS International Inc (OTC: ILUS) is a Mergers and Acquisitions company focused on acquiring and growing public safety and industrial companies across the globe.
+NEW YORK, NY, Sept.
+26, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- ILUS International Inc ILUS is a Mergers and Acquisitions company focused on acquiring and growing public safety and industrial companies across the globe.
 Following decisive meetings with the Development Agency of Serbia and City of Čačak Municipality, the subsidies for the first ILUS investment project in Serbia have been secured and the mobilization plan finalized.

 "Our city is proud to welcome ILUS International for a long-term partnership which is creating thousands of jobs over the next ten years and strengthening the economy in our region.
 We are pleased that such innovative products will be manufactured in our region by our local people and exported to all parts of the world," said Mayor of Čačak, Milun Todorovic.